Benji-code/tennis-replay-app/README.md

+# Tennis Replay

 This was a tennis app I made a while ago.
 I recently updated it so that it's compatible with more recent Angular versions.

-# Tennis Replay

-A tennis stroke analysis tool originally built in 2022.
-Recently updated to Angular 15 for compatibility with modern Node/TypeScript versions.

 ## What it does